Olympus E-P5 vs Panasonic G9

 Review summary: Olympus E-P5 vs Panasonic G9

-So what is the bottom line?
-Is the Olympus E-P5 better than the Panasonic G9 or vice versa?
+So how do things add up?
+Is there a clear favorite between the Olympus E-P5 and the Panasonic G9?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More compact: Is smaller (122x69mm vs 137x97mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 238g or 36 percent) and hence easier to carry around.